RealConrad/42so-long/README.md

 ## Credits
 <h4>1.
 Game Assets</h4>
 I DO NOT take any credit for the artwork/assets used in this game.
-All credit goes to [Robert](https://0x72.itch.io/dungeontileset-ii)
+All credit goes to <a href="https://0x72.itch.io/dungeontileset-ii">Robert (0x72)</a>.

 <h4>2.
 Game Engine/Library</h4>
-You can find more information about the MLX42 library [here](https://github.com/codam-coding-college/MLX42/tree/master)
+You can find more information about the MLX42 library <a href="https://github.com/codam-coding-college/MLX42/tree/master">here</a>.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)